 All students are accepted to Track B (without thesis).
 By the end of the first year, those who seek to write a thesis will submit a declaration of intent, authorized by two advisers.
 The MA committee will weigh the student’s proposal and his or her academic achievements, and will decide upon transfer to Track A. A full research proposal, designated for outer-judgment, will be submitted no later than May of the second year of studies.

-Students who successfully complete the program will be eligible for a Master’s Degree in Natural Resources and Environmental Management from the University of Haifa.
-An attachment to the Diploma will formally acknowledge the specialization in Energy Policy and Management.
+Students who successfully complete the program will be eligible for a Master’s Degree in Natural Resources and Environmental Management from the University of Haifa with specialization in Energy Policy and Management.